-(mac80211 monitor mode vif enabled for [phy0]wlan0 on [phy0]wlan0mon) (mac80211 station mode vif disabled for [phy0]wlan0)
+(mac80211 monitor mode vif enabled for [phy0]wlan0 on [phy0] wlan0mon) '''

 You'll notice some warnings at the start.
 This is because the version of Linux this is running under manages the network interfaces. airmon-ng needs to be able to make changes to the network interfaces, meaning it's better if the processes managing the interfaces aren't running.
-While this example is running under Linux, aircrack-ng does have a Windows package and the same programs can be used there.
+While this example is running under Linux, aircrack-ng does have a Windows package, and the same programs can be used there.
 Once the monitor interface has been created, you can use it as you would any other network interface.
 You can use tcpdump to capture all network traffic that passes across the monitor interface.
 In the following listing, you can see the use of tcpdump using the interface wlan0mon, which was created by airmon-ng.